Iron Danger

 Iron Danger is a steampunk action role-playing video game developed by Action Squad Studios and published by Daedalic Entertainment.

-Iron Danger is set in a fantasy steampunk world inspired by Finnish folklore and especially the national epic, Kalevala.
+The game is set in a fantasy steampunk world inspired by Finnish folklore and especially the national epic, Kalevala.
 The central game mechanic is trance mode, dubbed by some as a version of "save scumming", where the player can rewind time and retry moments of the game at the player's command.
+The game was released for Windows on March 25, 2020, and for PlayStation 5 and Xbox Series X/S on August 16, 2023.

 Reception

-Iron Danger received "mixed or average reviews".
+The PC version of Iron Danger received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 PCGamesN's review said, "Save scumming is not only okay – it's now an elegant puzzle-solving game mechanic".

 Iron Danger was awarded the Creative Achievement Of The Year at Finnish game Awards 2021.